bhauman/bhauman.github.com/drafts/devcards.md

 This experience has driven home for me the paucity of feedback in our current development workflows.
 We are still in the cave looking at shadows.
-Bret Victor has expressed [this][learnableprogramming] [several][unthinkable] times.
+Bret Victor has eloquently expressed this [several][unthinkable] [times][learnableprogramming].
 Figwheel and Devcards have both the increased the amount of feedback I receive while I code by a very large factor.
 Once you experience this for yourself your eyes will be opened and you will not freely give up this way of coding, just as you would be loath to give up your REPL now.

 ## Pages of examples FTW